-Equation~\eqref{eq:SQG} is basically a rotation matrix describing a rotation of a Bloch vector around the $x'$-axis as shown in Fig.~\ref{fig:Xgate}.
-This rotation results in an oscillation of the qubit population, the $z'$ component of the Bloch sphere, with a period $\Omega_\textrm{R}\tau = 2\pi$ if we ignore the global phase factor.
-This is the Rabi oscillation.
-Using this, the $X$ gate can be implemented by an external drive satisfying $\Omega_\textrm{R}\tau = \pi$.
-This is the main mechanism for how we flip a qubit.
+Equation~\eqref{eq:SQG} is a rotation matrix describing the rotation of a Bloch vector around the $x'$-axis, as shown in Fig.~\ref{fig:Xgate}.
+This rotation results in an oscillation of the qubit population---the $z'$ component of the Bloch vector---with a period of $\Omega_\mathrm{R}\tau = 2\pi$, if we ignore the global phase factor.
+This is known as Rabi oscillation.
+Using this, the $X$ gate can be implemented by an external drive satisfying $\Omega_\mathrm{R}\tau = \pi$.
+This is the primary mechanism for flipping a qubit.

 One might ask how the rotation axis is defined in a real experiment.
-The answer is that the reference phase of the instruments, such as the phase of the first pulse in the experiment, defines the rotation axis, which is usually set as $x$ (Ref.~\onlinecite{levitt}).
-If we want to change the rotation axis from $x$ to $y$, then all we have to do is to add a $\pi/2$ phase shift to the subsequent pulses and the reference phase of the measurement instruments.
-This means that, if we set the $x$ rotation $\cos(\omega t)$, then the $y$ rotation is $-\sin(\omega t)$.
+The answer is that the reference phase of the instruments, such as the phase of the first pulse in the experiment, defines the rotation axis, which is usually set as the $x$-axis (Ref.~\onlinecite{levitt}).
+If we want to change the rotation axis from $x$ to $y$, all we have to do is add a $\pi/2$ phase shift to the subsequent pulses relative to the reference phase of the measurement instruments.
+This means that if we set the $x$-axis rotation drive to $\cos(\omega_\mathrm{d} t)$, then the $y$-axis rotation drive is $-\sin(\omega_\mathrm{d} t)$.
 (Do not omit the minus sign!)

-Note that changing the rotation axis from $x$ to $y$ is actually a $z$ rotation.
+Note that changing the rotation axis from $x$ to $y$ is actually equivalent to a $z$ rotation.
 This suggests that shifting the reference phase of the instruments is functionally equivalent to a rotation about the $z$-axis, which is called a virtual $z$ rotation.\cite{mckay2017} Since we do not apply a real pulse for this, the virtual $z$ rotation is a nearly perfect and zero-time operation.